Pringles (1 piece)

 Stay Hydrated

-Drink plenty of water before and during your snack to aid digestion and metabolism.
+Drink water before and during your snack.
+Proper hydration can aid in better digestion and reduce the impact on blood sugar levels.

 Monitor Timing